-Today, I want to talk about the pitching mechanics of the curve ball a little bit, with a full mechanical wind-up from the mound.
+Today, we are demonstrating the pitching mechanics of the curve ball, with a full mechanical wind-up from the mound.

 Pitching Mechanics: Breaking Down the Curve Ball

-- The first thing you want to ensure is that your pitcher shortens up his stride on the curve ball (as opposed to the stride he uses for his fast ball).
+- Ensure that your pitcher shortens up his stride on the curve ball (as opposed to the stride he uses for his fast ball).

 - By shortening up on the curve ball, he can get more leverage on top of the ball, thus being able to get over and finish it.